jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 ![](/assets/images/vn_n/sudo-l.jpg)

-And we discover that again we have some `sudo` permissions but this time we can run as root!
+And we discover that again we have some `sudo` permissions but this time we can run some commands as root!

 Let's use `locate` to find the vulnnet service we have access to and examine it.